knpuniversity/symfony-journey/knpu/http-kernel/event-subscriber.rst

 Before and after that, there are a lot of event listeners - you notice a lot of things that end in the word Listener.
-That's because most of the things that happen between the request and the response in Symfony are events: they're your chance to hook into those events with event listeners.
+That's because most of the things that happen between the request and the response in Symfony are events: you have the chance to hook into them with event listeners.

 In fact, one other tab I really like on here is the Events tab.
 You can see there's some event called ``kernel.request``.
 Maybe you already understand